 Will my child be placed on the class list or a waiting list?

 Children will be placed on a waiting list until all documents are received.
-They will then be moved to the class list on a first come-first serve basis.
+Completed registrations are placed on the class list on a first come-first served basis.
 An exception may be made for the Immunization Record and Proof of Physical, which must be received by August 1 of the school year in which your child is enrolled.

 Once school starts, can I switch my child to another school?

-Are pre-k students allowed to ride the bus?
+Are VPK students allowed to ride the bus?

 For full day students, who pays for lunch?

-The lunch procedures are the same as for any other student in the school.
+The lunch procedures are the same as for K-12 students.
 Parents may pack their child’s lunch, apply for free/reduced lunch, or purchase one from the cafeteria.

 Who can pick my child up from school?

 Your child must be picked up by an adult, 18 years or older.
-Children will be released only to adults listed on the Student Information Card.
+Children will only be released to adults listed on the Student Information Card.
 For student safety, there are no exceptions to this.

-Extended Day is available at several sites at an additional cost.
-Parents apply directly to Extended Day at the schools.
+KidZone is available at several sites at an additional cost.
+Parents apply directly online to KidZone.

 Can VPK students only come for a half-day if it’s a full day site?

-Can a 3 year old or struggling kindergartener attend VPK?
+Can a 3 year old or a young kindergartener attend VPK?

 No. By law, the VPK program is only for students who are 4 years old on or before September 1st of the current year.
 However, students who turn 4 years of age between February 1- September 1 of the enrolling year, have the option to attend VPK at 4-years of age, or 5-years of age, providing that the child hasn't already attended VPK in the state of Florida.